derekeder/derekeder.com/_posts/blog/2023-05-07-electrifying-our-old-oak-park-home-heat-pumps.md

 This skepticism is understandable.
 HVAC professionals are likely to stick with what they know has worked before, and heat pump technology has only recently gotten efficient and large enough to work on large drafty homes (like ours) in low temperature climates.
 Many of the models, like the Mitsubishi heat pumps that we installed, [are relatively new](https://www.mitsubishicomfort.com/blog/history-variable-capacity-heat-pumps).
 So if you are met with similar skepticism, stay persistent and find an installer who is familiar with the latest technology.

-* **HVAC installers have a wide range of conflicting opinions**: This was the biggest hurdle for us to do this project.
+* **HVAC installers have a wide range of conflicting opinions**: This was the biggest hurdle for us to overcome.
 Over the course of 6 months, we reached out to and got quotes from many HVAC installers.
 Most said they just don’t install heat pumps.
 Some said they do, but can’t recommend going 100% electric.
-One even proposed we install 5 mini-splits for $70k, one for each floor and bedroom, and completely ignore our existing ducts - a ridiculously wasteful and expensive proposal.
+One even proposed we install 5 mini-splits for $70k, one for each floor and bedroom, and completely ignore our existing ducts — a ridiculously wasteful and expensive proposal.
 Eventually we got quotes from Energy Matters and On the Mark HVAC and they had similar 100% electric and reasonable proposals.
 Until this point, though, I was very discouraged by what I was being told from industry professionals.
-My advice to you: stay persistent and use the knowledge from this blog post to empower your decision making. \
+My advice to you: stay persistent and use the knowledge from this blog post to empower your decision making.

 * **Insulation really does matter:** We could have skipped insulating, but it would have meant installing at least one more heat pump and spending more energy to heat our home year over year.
 For $2,300 of insulation, we reduced our home’s energy needs by 20%, which will pay for itself many, many times over.
-If you want to save money, don’t skip this step! \
+If you want to save money, don’t skip this step!

 * **Going solar first helped incentivize us to electrify**: If you read my previous blog post, you’ll see that we installed solar panels on our roof first.
 For us, this helped incentivize these other improvements because our electricity costs are low / free.
 Going solar first may make sense if you can afford it.
-Otherwise, you may want to do it later or not at all. \
+Otherwise, you may want to do it later or not at all.

 * **You can save money by spreading these improvements over several years**: The Inflation Reduction Act allows for a 30% rebate, up to $2,000, each year for making improvements to your home appliances.
 To maximize savings, it may make the most sense to spread these improvements over several years.